3787 Aivazovskij: Orbit and classification

 When applying the hierarchical clustering method to its proper orbital elements, Aivazovskij is a member of the Itha family, a very small family of asteroids, named after its parent body 918 Itha.
 It orbits the Sun in the outer main belt at a distance of 2.5–3.2 AU once every 4 years and 10 months (1,759 days; semi-major axis of 2.85 AU).
 Its orbit has an eccentricity of 0.13 and an inclination of 12° with respect to the ecliptic.
 The first precovery was taken at Lowell Observatory in 1931, extending the asteroid's observation arc by 46 years prior to its discovery.

 Naming

-This minor planet was named after Russian painter of seascapes, Ivan Aivazovsky (1817–1900), who lived and worked in the Crimean city of Feodosia.
+This minor planet was named after the Armenian-Russian painter of seascapes, Ivan Aivazovsky (1817–1900), who lived and worked in the Crimean city of Feodosia.
 The minor planet 1048 Feodosia is named after this place.
 The official naming citation was published by the Minor Planet Center on 1 September 1993 (M.P.C.
 22499).